abuck97/sample_synthesis_nej/README.md

     1. There's more info about the ece machines here: https://wiki.ece.utoronto.ca/doku.php/userdoc:find_nw_info

-5. Once logged in, you can check you have the proper access by running the `groups` command and seeing whether you're part of "cmcgfut"
+5. Once logged in, you can check you have the proper access to the technology nodes by running the `groups` command and seeing whether you're part of "tsmc65nm" or whichever nodes you need.

 6. Before running design compiler, you'll need to run `source /CMC/tools/CSHRCs/Cadence; source /CMC/tools/CSHRCs/Synopsys.2017.09`.
 This needs to be done each time you login again.
 You can put it into your .cshrc or create an alias for it to make it easier.
 I don't know why Cadence also needs to be sourced, but when I don't, I get an error opening dc_shell.